 Membership

-looking for new members.
-For those interested in preserving, promoting,
+We are always looking for new members.
+For those interested in preserving,

 application below to: